 The topic of the GOAT comes up in sports constantly.
-And since we are at the end of March Madness, I thought this would be a great time to broach the subject.
-I have to admit that I’m in fact a Hoosier and I grew up an Indiana basketball fan.
+And since we are right before the start of March Madness, I thought this would be a great time to broach the subject.
+I have to admit that I’m a Hoosier, and I grew up an Indiana basketball fan.
 So yes, I’m probably a little biased.
 OK, a lot.

 Let me explain.

-The reason I am going to touch on this subject today is I just saw a commercial for a new ESPN hit piece – I mean a new ESPN 30 for 30.
-The network will spend 60-90 minutes attacking Bob Knight.
-I’m sure you’ll see the Jeremy Schaap interview.
-ESPN will try to portray coach Knight as an out of control madman.
-To me that is sad.
+I am going to touch on this subject today because I just saw a commercial for an old ESPN hit piece – an ESPN 30 for 30 that came out a few years ago.
+The network spent 60-90 minutes attacking Bob Knight.
+I’m sure you have seen the Jeremy Schaap interview.
+ESPN will try to portray coach Knight as an out-of-control madman.
+To me, that is sad.
 But don’t get me wrong, biased or not, there were moments during Knight’s career where even I didn’t know why he did certain things.

-If ESPN looked at Knight’s legendary career fairly, maybe they’d do a program on how Knight graduated almost every player that he had for 30 years.
-Maybe they could focus on the fact that during his tenure, Indiana was never put on probation.
-Or perhaps that he won three National titles with lesser talent.
-The fact is Knight tried to recruit high character players, who fit into the style of basketball that he wanted to play.
+If ESPN looked at Knight’s legendary career fairly, maybe they’d do a program on how Knight graduated almost every player he had for 30 years.
+Maybe they could focus on the fact that Indiana was never put on probation during his tenure.
+Or perhaps he won three National titles with lesser talent.
+The fact is Knight tried to recruit high-character players who fit into the style of basketball that he wanted to play.
 What makes the 1976 team the greatest?
 The 1976 Hoosiers played exactly the style Knight wanted for 32 straight games, and they were unbeatable doing it.

 The consensus is yes.
 The 75 Hoosiers went undefeated and dominated their games, winning by an average of 24 points.
 The Hoosiers eventually would lose 92-90 in a regional final to the Kentucky Wildcats.
-The reason for the loss was bad luck.
+The reason for the loss was terrible luck.
 The Hoosiers played the tournament with a very limited Scott May, who had broken his arm.
 Think about this.
 If May doesn’t get hurt, IU probably plays in the championship game against John Wooden’s UCLA Bruins.
-If May was healthy, the Hoosiers likely would have won the game.
-They were more talented and better coached.
+If May were healthy, the Hoosiers likely would have won the game.
+They were more talented and better coached than the Bruins.

-Indiana played a pre-season exhibition against the Soviet national team.
-They convincingly beat the reigning world champions by the score of 94–78.
-The Soviet team included two stars from their 1972 gold medal team-Aleksandr Belov and Sergei Belov.
+Indiana played a preseason exhibition against the Soviet national team.
+They convincingly beat the reigning world champions by 94–78.
+The Soviet squad included two stars from their 1972 gold medal team-Aleksandr Belov and Sergei Belov.
 The game was played before a sellout crowd of 17,377 at the new (now-defunct) Market Square Arena in Indianapolis.
-Scott May scored 34 points on an amazing 13-for-15 shooting.
+Scott May scored 34 points on a fantastic 13-for-15 shooting.

 In 1976 the Tournament was not seeded the way it is today.
-The Hoosiers faced a very dangerous road to the final four.
-In the first game, Indiana beat No. 18 St. John’s 90–70 with Scott May scoring 33 points.
+The Hoosiers faced a difficult road to the final four.
+In the first game, Indiana beat No. 18 St. John’s 90–70, with Scott May scoring 33 points.

-In the final four, the Hoosiers would once again matchup with the UCLA Bruins, who entered the game ranked No. 5 with a 27–3 record.
-The Hoosiers won 65–51 behind 19 rebounds from 6′7″ inch guard Wilkerson, and strong play from Abernethy.
+In the final four, the Hoosiers would again match up with the UCLA Bruins, who ranked No. 5 with a 27–3 record.
+The Hoosiers won 65–51 behind 19 rebounds from 6′7″ inch guard Wilkerson and strong play from Abernethy.